Literary editor

-A literary editor is an editor in a newspaper, magazine or similar publication who deals with aspects concerning literature and books, especially reviews.
+A literary editor is a editor responsible for refining and overseeing the quality of written content in a newspaper, magazine or other publication.
+Literary editor deals with aspects concerning literature and books, especially reviews.
 A literary editor may also help with editing books themselves, by providing services such as proof reading, copy-editing, and literary criticism.
+Their work often involves reviewing literary pieces, book reviews, and essays to ensure clarity, coherence, and adherence to editorial standards.
+Literary editors are sometimes referred to as copy editors or production editors, depending on their specific role within a publication.